HashimThePassionate/Django/README.md

 {% include 'footer.html' %}
 </pre>
 2. See in projects directory, under projects directry see project4, we use include and extend both tags within that project.

+### What is Model in Django?
+1. A model is the single, definitive source of information about your data.
+It contains the essential fields and behaviors of the data you’re storing.
+Generally, each model maps to a single database table.
+2. Model class is a class which represent a table in database, each model is a python class that subclasses django.db.models.Model.
+3. Each attribute of the model represents a database field
+4. With all of this, Django gives you an automatically-generated database-access API.
+Django provides built-in database by default that is sqlite database.
+5. We can use other database like mysql, postgresql etc.

+### Lets first setup database, in my example i used mysql see this section
+[Click to See] (#config)

 #### Regards Muhammad Hashim